 Harvest also has a plan that’s great for freelancers, with a 30-day trial available.
 For $12 a month, you get access to unlimited clients, projects and invoicing, along with many other features.
 Creating invoices in Harvest is straightforward, saving you time and effort.

 Wave works well if you want a free and simple platform to keep accounts and send invoices.
-Like Harvest, it’s available online and on iOS, but lacks features such as time tracking.
+Like Harvest, it’s available online and on iOS, but lacks some features such as time tracking.
 Otherwise, it’s prefect for the freelance graphic designer who charges a fixed fee and don’t need advanced features such as automation and integration with eCommerce software.

 Wave also allows you to send invoices to unlimited clients, though it charges a small processing fee for credit card payments.